e7d/docker-diskmark/README.md

 ### Force profile

-A detection of your disk is made, so the benchmark uses the appropriate profile, `nvme` or `default`.
+A detection of your disk is made, so the benchmark uses the appropriate profile, `default` or `default`.
 In the event that the detection returns a wrong value, you can force the use of either of the profiles:
 ```
 docker run -it --rm -e PROFILE=default e7db/diskmark